-CLS Bank International ("CLS Bank") is a multi-currency cash settlement system.
-Through its Continuous Linked Settlement ("CLS") platform, CLS Bank settles payment instructions related to trades in traded FX spot contracts, FX forwards, FX options, FX swaps, credit derivatives across seventeen major currencies.
+CLS Bank is a multi-currency cash settlement system.
+Through its Continuous Linked Settlement (CLS) platform, CLS Bank settles payment instructions related to trades in traded FX spot contracts, FX forwards, FX options, FX swaps, nondeliverable forwards, credit derivatives and seventeen major currencies.
 CLS Bank's parent company, CLS Group Holdings, is a Swiss company that owns CLS UK Intermediate Holdings, Ltd., which in turn owns CLS Bank and CLS Services, a company organized under the laws of England that provides technical and operational support to CLS Bank.
 As an Edge Act corporation, CLS Bank is regulated and supervised in the United States by the Federal Reserve.
-In the UK, Her Majesty's Treasury has specified CLS Bank as a recognized payment system, and it is subject to regulation by the Bank of England.
+In the United Kingdom, HM Treasury has specified CLS Bank as a recognized payment system, and it is subject to regulation by the Bank of England.

-SWIFT - The Society for Worldwide Interbank Financial Telecommunication ("SWIFT") provides a telecommunication platform for the exchange of standardized financial messages between financial institutions, between financial institutions and market infrastructures, and between financial institutions and their corporate clients.
+SWIFT - The Society for Worldwide Interbank Financial Telecommunication, Société Coopérative à Responsabilité Limitée (limited co-operative society) ("SWIFT") is a member-owned co-operative.
+SWIFT provides a telecommunication platform for the exchange of standardized financial messages between financial institutions and corporations.
 SWIFT is neither a payment system nor a settlement system though the SWIFT messaging standard is used in many payment and settlement systems.
-SWIFT's users include banks, market infrastructures, broker-dealers, corporates, investment managers and unsupervised entities.
+SWIFT's users include banks, market infrastructures, broker-dealers, corporates, custodians and investment managers.
 SWIFT is subject to oversight by the central banks of the G10 led by the National Bank of Belgium.